-For the technological feature rigid-flex interface misalignment of prepreg, the acceptance criteria, the inspection samples and the measurement method shall be in conformance with Table 10-38Table 10-37.
+For the technological feature rigid-flex interface misalignment of prepreg, the acceptance criteria, the inspection samples and the measurement method shall be in conformance with Table 10-38.

-s1039s1040
+For the technological feature hypercorrosion of ENIG, the acceptance criteria, the inspection samples and the measurement method shall be in conformance with Table 10-39.

+For the technological feature hypercorrosion of ENEPIG and ENIPIG, the acceptance criteria, the inspection samples and the measurement method shall be in conformance with Table 10-40.

 ECSS-Q-ST-70-60_1390593